 Additionally, state Regulations allow students who are unable to score “Proficient” on a Keystone exam after two attempts to try to demonstrate proficiency through the completion of a “Project Based Assessment.”
 Again, districts had to work to design appropriate projects and had to determine how to measure “proficiency” on them.

 In February 2016, Pennsylvania delayed the requirement of passing Keystone exams in order for a student to be eligible to graduate.
 Students were still required to take the exams, with limited exceptions, but they did not have to pass them.
-Current law requires proficiency on Keystone exams for students graduating with the Class of 2019 and thereafter, instead of 2017.
-These students will need to take and pass tests in Algebra 1, Biology, and Literature.
-Pennsylvania will add one additional mandatory test each year beginning in 2020 (if funds allow).

 - Graduation Requirements in Pennsylvania